stir-challenge/stir-challenge.github.io/_pages/data.md

 The STIR dataset (STIROrig) includes many sequences (over 4 hours) of tissue deformation, and the [publicly](https://arxiv.org/abs/2309.16782) released version can be used for both training and validation.
 The 2024 challenge (STIRC2024) [data](https://zenodo.org/records/14803158) provides a more filtered and orthogonal dataset that can be used for validation of algorithms.
 An similarly distributed non-intersecting dataset (STIRC2025) will be used for the 2025 challenge evaluation.

 ## STIRC2025 Test and Validation Data
 The test dataset for STIRC2025 will be the data we use for this challenge.
 It has no intersection with any of the other released datasets.
-STIRC2025 contains around 24 sequences, with varying video lengths.
-A validation dataset of 12 videos will also be available.
+STIRC2025 contains around 32 sequences.
+Use prior challenge data (STIRC2024) to validate your methods.

 ## Use of External Data
 Publicly available data are usable for training.
 Recommended datasets with deformation or tracking labels are mentioned in the prior years challenge [paper](https://arxiv.org/abs/2503.24306)<sup>1</sup> and this [review](https://www.sciencedirect.com/science/article/pii/S1361841524000562)<sup>2</sup>.